marcoleino/eyeDoPy/README.md

 The network need structure that need transposed shape so we have switched height/width/channel to channel/height/width with Numpy transpose function.
 See fromPTtoPTScript.py for more information about.

 ## Application
 We developed an Android Application that use the model converted.
-To see how we properly pre-process an image before sending it to the network in TorchScript look at the PreProcess function inside of Classifier in the Android App, where we make our own transpose algorithm.

-To use the application you can download the code and open it inside Android Studio.
+You can find the repo here: https://github.com/marcoleino/eyeDo_Android/tree/master